 The DFID is the main development arm of the UK government.
-It is active in several ECO countries, including Tajikistan, Afghanistan, the Kyrgyz Republic, and Pakistan.
+It is active in several ECO countries, including Tajikistan, Afghanistan, the Kyrgyz Republic, Turkey and Pakistan.
 Some of its projects involve several countries and may be replicated throughout the region, providing best practices and lessons learned.
+In addition to working directly in countries, DFID also gives UK Aid through multicountry global programmes and core contributions to multilaterals.